 Tally: Skydeck — 1 360 Chicago — 1

 Visiting the Skydeck will cost you $26 for adult general admission, or $18 for child general admission.
-For $75, you can buy a “fast pass,” which will help you skip some of the lines.
+For $49, you can get expedited entry, which will help you skip some of the lines.
 You can also purchase a Day/Night ticket ($45 for adults), which allows you to visit the Skydeck twice in one day.
+Buy tickets online here.

 Smackdown Winner: 360 Chicago, because of lower prices, and the fact that their Sun and Stars pass cover 48 hours instead of 24.